InfinitumForm/cf-geoplugin/readme.txt

 ﻿=== Geo Controller ===
 Contributors: ivijanstefan, creativform
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
-Tags: geolocation, seo redirect, locator, GeoIP, geo, geotargeting, seo, woocommerce, include exclude, content, remove content, show hide, Gravity Forms
+Tags: Geo Location, WordPress Geolocation Plugin, Location-Based Personalization, User Location Detection, SEO Optimization, Spam Protection
-Requires at least: 5.0
+Requires at least: 6.0
-Tested up to: 6.2
+Tested up to: 6.3
 Requires PHP: 7.0
-Stable tag: 8.4.11
+Stable tag: 8.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unlock the power of location-based functionality of WordPress - The ultimate all-in-one geolocation plugin for WordPress.
+Enhance your WordPress site with Geo Controller - an all-in-one plugin providing powerful location-based features and personalization.

 == Description ==

-Are you ready to level up your WordPress game?
-Meet **[Geo Controller](https://cfgeoplugin.com/)** (formerly known as CF Geo Plugin), the ultimate geo-marketing tool that will give you full control of your website's geographic information.

-With Geo Controller for WordPress, you can automatically detect the location of your website's visitors and display it on your website, giving you the ability to greet your visitors with a personalized message like "Welcome to our website, [visitor's city]!"
-How cool is that?
-It also allows you to easily attach content, geo tags, Google Maps, and more to posts, pages, widgets, and custom templates with just a few simple options, shortcodes, or even PHP code.
-Say goodbye to manual location lookups and hello to personalized greetings for your visitors.
-Plus, it's fully compatible with popular plugins like WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache.

-But that's not all, Geo Controller for WordPress also lets you specify a default location for your entire website, do SEO redirection, spam protection, and even control your WooCommerce store.
-Want to increase conversions and capture leads on your blog or landing pages?
-Geo Controller can help you with that too.
-With its advanced SEO capabilities and lead generation tools, it's the perfect tool to help you boost your website's performance and reach new heights.
+Geo Controller is a transformative WordPress plugin that enables comprehensive management and manipulation of geographic data on your website.
+This tool was previously known as **[CF Geo Plugin](https://cfgeoplugin.com/)**.

+Essentially, it helps to personalize and enhance your website's usability based on the geographical location of the users.
+By doing so, it adds an element of personalization to your website that can significantly increase user engagement and site interaction.

+The central function of Geo Controller is its ability to automatically determine the geographical location of your website visitors.
+Using this information, the plugin allows for the creation of custom, location-based greetings like "Welcome to our website, [visitor’s city]!".
+This feature not only creates a welcoming environment but also establishes an immediate connection with the user.

+Geo Controller's features extend beyond just recognizing and displaying user location data.
+It enables easy integration of geo tags, Google Maps, and various forms of content to your website's posts, pages, widgets, and custom templates.
+You can implement these changes with minimal coding knowledge, thanks to the available options, shortcodes, and even PHP code.

+To make it even more practical, Geo Controller is fully compatible with well-known WordPress plugins such as WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache.
+This ensures a seamless user experience and full utilization of all these beneficial tools.

+Other useful features include the ability to set a default location for your site, to optimize your SEO and user redirection capabilities.
+Geo Controller also equips you with spam protection and allows you to manage your WooCommerce store more effectively.

-But wait, there's more!
-Geo Controller also utilizes a Content Delivery Network (CDN) to distribute the data, which means lightning-fast loading times for your website.
-And let's not forget about saving space on your servers.
-By using an API, Geo Controller allows you to store less data locally, which means more room for all of your other important website data.
+On the technical side, Geo Controller utilizes a Content Delivery Network (CDN) to distribute data.
+This ensures optimal website loading speed, leading to improved user experience.
+In addition, by leveraging API use, it enables less local data storage, providing more room for other crucial website data.

-Lastly, Geo Controller can help you to comply with legal requirements by filtering legal notices, text, forms, etc. from countries for whom that content may not be relevant.
-This can help you to avoid legal issues and provide a better user experience for your visitors.
+Geo Controller's capabilities also stretch to legal compliance.
+It can filter certain types of content like legal notices, forms, or specific text from being displayed to users from regions where such content may not be relevant or lawful.
+This protects your website from any potential legal conflicts and ensures a smooth, uninterrupted user experience.

 = FREE AND PAID SERVICES =